Subscribe to the Morning Glory Newsletter for articles all about jewelry. Unsubscribe anytime.

 \\\”Matisse\\\” was introduced by Jerry Fels of Renoir in 1952, with the lovely enamel on copper look.
 After 1954 pieces bore the copyright mark.
 In the mid-50s Renoir also did sterling silver jewelry and that line was named \\\”Sauteur\\\”.
 Renoir and Matisse Companies were closed in 1964.

+We offer extensive jewelry information in "Jewel Chat" and "Morning Glory Collects", but we do NOT offer valuation or appraisal services.
 We share our reference material free of charge and work hard to make it

 accurate, but as with any research, mistakes can be made.
 We are not